gjolly/JFKDataViz/specif.md

 * By creation date : Chronological timeline with selectable interval
 * By governmental organisation (FBI,CIA...) : checkboxes

+Finally, we might implement a search bar in order to find a specific document by its id or a person by its name.
+This could also be extended to search a specific keyword in the document description.

 ### Target audience
 Our project targets people willing to analyze data that were pubished by US national archives, as it is quite complicated to browse through documents.
 Indeed nothing is implemented